aksel-blaise/garymorph/analysis/landmarking-protocol.md

 ```

 Superficially, this constellation of landmarks and semilandmarks appears
 similar to those used in recent 2D studies.
-However, the rigourous
+However, the rigour of this
-protocol used in the application of landmarks and semilandmarks aids in
+protocol aids in capturing morphological variation that articulates with
-capturing morphological variation that articulates with axial twisting
+axial twisting introduced by knappers through the practice of beveling
-introduced by knappers through the practice of beveling.
-Thus, this
+and/or resharpening.
+Thus, this constellation of landmarks and
-constellation of landmarks and semilandmarks provides for greater
+semilandmarks provides for greater precision in the geometric
-precision in the geometric morphometric analysis, marking a substantive
+morphometric analysis, marking a substantive advancement in those
-advancement in those analytical protocols used to achieve a more
+analytical protocols used to achieve a more complete and holistic
-complete and holistic analysis of Gahagan biface morphology.
+analysis of Gary dart point morphology.

 ``` r
 knitr::include_graphics('images/spline-lmslm-mesh.png')